 If you have any further queries in relation to receipt of your TFL Oystercard, you should contact TFL directly, visit the Transport for London website.

 Yes.
 All undergraduate and postgraduate, full-time and part-time students can join the NUS.
-To find out more about the NUS Extra card, for discounts at a selection of retail outlets.
-Visit our Students' Union pages for more details.
+To find out more about the TOTUM card (the new name for the NUS extra card), and for discounts at a selection of retail outlets, visit the Students' Union pages for more details.

 Full time students usually do not have to pay Council Tax.
 If you live alone or in a household where everyone is a student then you will not need to pay Council Tax as the property will be 'exempt'.

 You can request a Council Tax Exemption Letter from your Student Hub and then give it to your local Council office.